Japan Core Machine Orders Gain 0.6% In April

 On a yearly basis, core machine orders gained 6.5 percent - again missing expectations for 8.0 percent following the 0.2 percent contraction in the previous month.

-The total value of machinery orders received by 280 manufacturers operating in Japan jumped 18.2 percent on month and 19.5 percent on year in April.
+The total value of machinery orders received by 280 manufacturers operating in Japan (including volatile ones from ships and electric power companies) jumped 18.2 percent on month and 19.5 percent on year in April.

+Government orders were down 2.7 percent on month and 4.2 percent on year at 257.1 billion yen, while orders from overseas skyrocketed 46.2 percent on month and 67.8 percent on year to 1,217.5 billion yen.
+Orders through agencies gained 8.4 percent on month and 13.3 percent on year at 117.2 billion yen.

+For the second quarter of 2021, core machine orders are forecast to rise 2.5 percent on quarter and 10.5 percent on year to 2,470.3 billion yen.

 For comments and feedback contact: editorial@rttnews.com